 You can only ask the Auditor General questions about the accounts.
 The Auditor General does not have to answer questions about the body's policies, finances, procedures or anything else not related to the accounts.
-Your question must be about the accounts that they are auditing.
-The Auditor General does not have to say whether he thinks something the body has done, or an item in its accounts, is lawful or reasonable.
+Your question must be about the accounts that are subject to audit.
+The Auditor General does not have to say whether he thinks something the council has done, or an item in its accounts, is lawful or reasonable.